-Check out the 2012 AWOL Trip blogs!
+Check out the 2013 AWOL Trip blogs!

-AWOL 2013 Trip Descriptions
+AWOL 2014 Trip Descriptions

-Children and Poverty:
+4. Children and Poverty:

 Participants on the mystery trip will embark on a service adventure that will volunteer with children living in poverty in an orphanage.
-The group will have the opportunity to volunteer in a variety of areas that include working with kids in the following areas.
-Recreational volunteer activities at the orphanage will include soccer, baseball, basketball, and volleyball.
+The group will have the opportunity to volunteer in both recreational and health related areas with the kids being served.
+Recreational areas include soccer, baseball, basketball, and volleyball.
 Small projects working on the grounds maybe include.
 There also maybe opportunities to assist with medical and health needs of the children and individuals of the area.
-The service will be based on the skills and interest of the participants.
 The group will take trips to the beach, local markets, and villages.
 Participants will leave with a new perspective on service, the culture of the region and life.
 This group will be volunteering at West Haven's Children's Home in Jamaica, a long time service site of BVU.